signet4grn/SIGNET/README.md

   --p | --ped                   ped file
   --m | --map                   map file
-  --mind                        missing rate per individual cutoff --geno                        missing rate per marker cutoff --hwe                         Hardy-Weinberg equilibrium cutoff --r | --ref                   reference file for imputation --gmap                        genomic map file
+  --mind                        missing rate per individual cutoff --geno                        missing rate per markder cutoff --hwe                         Hardy-Weinberg equilibrium cutoff --nchr                        chromosome number
+  --r | --ref                   reference file for imputation --gmap                        genomic map file
-  --i | --int                   interval length for impute2 --ncores                      number of cores
+  --i | --int                   interval length for IMPUTE2 --ncores                      number of cores
   --resg                        result prefix
 ```
-- `ped`: includes pedgree information, i.e.,[family_IDindividual_IDmother_IDfather_ID gender phenotype] in the ﬁrst six columns, followed by 2p columns with two columns for each of p SNPs
+- `ped`: includes pedgree information, i.e.,[family_ID, individual_ID, mother_ID, father_ID, gender,phenotype] in the ﬁrst six columns, followed by 2p columns with two columns for each of p SNPs;
-- `map`: includes SNP location information with four columns,i.e.,[chromosomeSNP_name genetic_distance locus] for each of p SNPs.
+- `map`: includes SNP location information with four columns, i.e., [chromosome, SNP_name, genetic_distance,locus] for each of p SNPs;
-- `mind`: missing rate cutoff for individuals.
-It's a value in [0, 1].
+- `mind`: missing rate cutoff for individuals, a value in [0, 1].
+By default 0.1;
-- `geno`: missing rate cutoff for SNPs.
-It's a value in [0, 1].
+- `geno`: missing rate cutoff for SNPs, a value in [0, 1].
+By default 0.1;
-- `hwe`: Hardy-Weinberg equilibrium cutoff.
-It's a value in (0, 1].
+- `hwe`: Hardy-Weinberg equilibrium cutoff, a value in (0, 1].
+By default 10^-4;
-- `ref`: Reference file for imputation.
-It could be downloaded from http://mathgen.stats.ox.ac.uk/impute/impute_v2.html.
+- `ref`: reference file for imputation, can be downloaded from website of [IMPUTE2]( http://mathgen.stats.ox.ac.uk/impute/impute_v2.html);
-- `gmap`: Genomic map file for imputation.
-It could be downloaded from http://mathgen.stats.ox.ac.uk/impute/impute_v2.html.
+- `gmap`: genomic map file for imputation, can be downloaded from website of [IMPUTE2]( http://mathgen.stats.ox.ac.uk/impute/impute_v2.html);
-- `int`: interval length for imputation.
-Should be a positive number.
+- `int`: a positive number specifying the interval length for imputation.
+By default 10^6;
-- `ncores`: Number of cores in the current server.
-It's an integer larger than 1.
+- `ncores`: an integer larger than 1 specifying number of cores in the current server.
+By default 20.

 #### Example